victor-antoniassi/junior_data_analyst_test_01/README.md

 - **Transform**: Data processing and cleaning
 - **Load**: Loading data in two different formats:
   - DuckDB database for advanced analysis
-  - Formatted CSV for Power BI visualization
+  - Formatted CSV for use in Power BI

 ## 🚀 Technologies Used